hellloxiaotian/hellloxiaotian.github.io/index.md

 ### 2. Application Requirements
 1. **Students majoring in Computer Science, Software Engineering, or Cybersecurity** will be given priority, especially those with recommendation for direct admission.
 2. **Undergraduate students who have performed well in the research group** will be given preference.
 Undergraduates who perform well in our research group will be given priority.
-We are recruiting postdoctoral researchers year-round in the fields of **Computer Vision (CV)** and **Natural Language Processing (NLP)**.(Annual Salary: ¥450,000)
-3. **For Master's degree applicants**, those who meet the university’s application or recommendation admission requirements and have a solid academic background are encouraged to apply.
-Preferably, applicants should have: First-author achievements in top competitions such as ACM National-level contests, MCM, CVPR/ECCV/ICCV/ACM MM/AAAI/IJCAI/WWW/ICME/ICCASP, Alibaba Tianchi Cup, etc. (Top 2 rankings in programming challenges), or First-author publications (or supervisor as first author and student as second author) in SCI journals from the Chinese Academy of Sciences (CAS) Area 3 or higher, or at least one paper published in a CCF-recommended A/B class English conference and two CCF C-class papers.
+3. **For Master's degree applicants**, Be self-driven and focus on setting clear goals.
+It is recommended to conduct good research during your master's program, publish high-quality papers, and develop independent problem-solving thinking, which will be beneficial for both employment and further studies.
-4. **For PhD degree applicants**,those who meet the university's application/Direct PhD admission requirements and have a solid academic background are encouraged to apply.
-Applicants should have already published: At least two first-author papers (or supervisor as first author and student as second author) in CAS Area 2 or higher journals, or one paper in a CAS Area 1/CCF A/B English journal and A-class conferences.Students who have performed well in our research group during their undergraduate or Master's studies are not restricted by these conditions.Before applying to the university, please choose one recent paper from TPAMI journal or CVPR top conference, and provide a summary of your reading, research interests, research background, and PhD research plan.
-Please send this along with your resume to my email.
-After the review, further steps will be arranged.For those applying for a PhD position in our research group, it is generally required to complete at least six months of offline internship.
-You can also refer to my official faculty homepage [here](https://teacher.nwpu.edu.cn/chunweit).
-My emails are [chunweitian@nwpu.edu.cn](mailto:chunweitian@nwpu.edu.cn) and [chunweitian@163.com](mailto:chunweitian@163.com).
+4. **For PhD degree applicants**,Meet the requirements for the school’s application/Direct PhD admission, with a strong academic background.
+Before applying to the school, please select a recent paper from top journals such as TPAMI/TIP or conferences like CVPR/ICCV/ECCV/IJCAI/ACM MM/AAAI, or journals like PR/NN/Information Fusion, and prepare a document summarizing your reading insights, research interests, research foundation, and proposed PhD research plan.
+Please send this document along with your resume to my email.
+After the review, I will arrange the next steps.
+You can also refer to the official faculty page at [https://homepage.hit.edu.cn/tianchunwei](https://homepage.hit.edu.cn/tianchunwei).
+My emails are [chunweitian@hit.edu.cn and chunweitian@163.com](chunweitian@hit.edu.cn and chunweitian@163.com).

 ## News (消息)